Requiem for the Angara-3 variant

-Made of three standard "universal rocket modules" or URM-1, and topped with a single upper stage, the Angara-3 would be capable of delivering up to 14 tons into the low-Earth orbit, LEO, after the launch from Russia's Northern Cosmodrome in Plesetsk.
-All stages of the rocket would burn ecologically "clean" mix of kerosene and liquid oxygen.
-The standard version of the Angara-3 would borrow the payload fairing from the Proton rocket.
-Angara-3 could be complemented with upper stages such as Briz-M and Fregat.
-(355)
+Made of three standard "universal rocket modules" or URM-1, and topped with a single upper stage, the Angara-3 would be capable of delivering up to 14 tons into the low Earth's orbit, LEO, after launching from Russia's Northern launch site in Plesetsk.
+Officially designated as Angara-A3, it was sometimes referred to as Angara-Medium.

 Technical specifications of the RD-191 engine: